mirthestam/aria/README.md

 ## Contributing
 Anyone who wants to help is very welcome.
 If you want to get in contact feel free to chat with us via matrix ([#aria-player:matrix.org](https://matrix.to/#/#aria-player:matrix.org?via=matrix.org))
 Please try to follow the [GNOME Code of Conduct](https://conduct.gnome.org).
+GitHub is a read-only mirror.
+Please submit pull requests on Codeberg.

 ## Thanks